MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 8. On the **Repository** blade, specify the path for the data repository.

     Wildcards are not supported and WebDav locations are not supported.
-Paths can include spaces when you enclose the path value with quotes.

     Examples: